 South African artist Deodanda Pretorius (Brown) was born in 1974 in Bloemfontein and grew up on a farm in the Free State.
-Since childhood her love and talent for drawing was evident but she only pursued painting much later in her life.
+Since childhood her passion for drawing and art was evident but she only pursued painting much later in her life.
 Her interest in nature and agriculture led her to formally study plant and animal sciences at the University of the Free State.
-After obtaining her Honours and Masters degrees in science (M.Sc) she continued to work for the university as a forensic, medical and veterinary entomologist and academic researcher, whereafter she started her career as medical writer in the pharmaceutical industry.
+After obtaining her Honours and Masters degrees in science (M.Sc) she continued to work for the university as a forensic, medical and veterinary entomologist and academic researcher, whereafter she started her career as scientific writer in the pharmaceutical industry.

 The year Pretorius turned 31 she relocated to Cape Town and it was during this period that she also decided to take up oil painting as a hobby for the first time.
 But working full time and with no opportunity for formal training or an art mentor she developed her painting skills during the evenings by studying the teachings and works of master painters from around the world.
 The after-hours hobby soon became a much more serious pursuit that led her to enroll in the 4-year online painting course by well-known British art instructor Bary John Raybould from the Virtual Art Academy.
 Her continued efforts to study the language of painting led her to the painting methods of many acclaimed masters such as Sherrie McGraw, Stephanie Birdsall, Daniel J. Keys, and Kevin MacPherson to name a few.